mrageh/duolingo/README.md

 ## Usage

-The data you can get back with this gem are listed below:
+The information you can get with this gem are listed below:

 * **get_all_info** - This gives you back an array containing all the users basic information
 ```ruby